OUR MISSION

 OUR STORY BEGINS

-On April 1, 2017, the day after the snapping turtle hunt was officially terminated Kelly, now residing in Bancroft set out to pursue further efforts to conserve and protect turtles locally and provincially, starting with the installation of turtle awareness signs at various concerning locations in Bancroft and neighboring communities that were frequented by turtle road crossings.
+On April 1, 2017, the day after the MNRF officially terminated the snapping turtle hunt, Kelly, now residing in Bancroft, decided to pursue further efforts to conserve and protect turtles locally and provincially.
+This mission started with addressing the need for turtle awareness signs at various locations in Bancroft and neighboring communities frequented by turtle road crossings.

-To start turtle season off with a celebration of turtles and increase awareness unbeknownst to people in the community Think Turtle teamed up with Knittervention to surprise the town of Bancroft on May 18th with a turtle themed 'Yarn Bomb!'
-It was a memorably day when people ventured into Bancroft to discover the main street, storefronts, the town signs adorned with over '200' crocheted and knitted turtles of every size, shape and color.
-The turtles were on display for the week to celebrate 'World Turtle Day' on May 23rd!
-This unique approach to raising awareness went viral and made a lasting impression that is still talked about.
+To kick off turtle season with a celebration and increase awareness, Think Turtle teamed up with Knittervention to surprise the town of Bancroft on May 18 with a turtle-themed 'Yarn Bomb!'
+This unique approach to raising awareness went viral and made a lasting impression, significantly increasing the community's awareness of turtle conservation.
+The main street, storefronts, and town signs were adorned with over '200' crocheted and knitted turtles of every size, shape, and color, creating a memorable sight for all who ventured into Bancroft.
+The turtles were on display for the week to celebrate 'World Turtle Day' on May 23, leaving a lasting impact on the community's understanding of turtle conservation.

 This unique approach to raising awareness went viral and made a lasting impression that is still talked about.